-Many of the identified mineralized lenses outcrop to surface.
-Over the course of the operation's history, several shallow open pits have been excavated to extract the near surface portions of these deposits.
 Currently, several small open pits are in operation, and mining is being completed using contractors.
-Typically, these small pits are 30 m to 50 m deep and employ air-track drills and backhoe excavators for mining, and highway-type trucks for haulage to the mill.
+These small pits are 25 to 80 m deep and are being developed using air-track drills and backhoe excavators for mining, and highway-type trucks for haulage to the mill.
+Pit depths are dependent on the economics of stripping overlying waste.
+Mineralization exceeding pit depths is considered for underground mining.